Shikoku Henro Glossary

 - Kōbō Daishi 弘法大師

-- “The Grand Master Who Propagated the Buddhist Teaching”.
-Honorary title awarded posthumously to Kūkai by Emperor Daigo.
+- Honorary title awarded posthumously to Kūkai by Emperor Daigo.

 - Walk the pilgrimage in parts.
-Every weekend, every annual vacation – walk a part.
-After a break, pilgrims continue their walk where it ended the last time.
-For the journey to the starting points and for the return from the end point, public transport is usually used.
+Every weekend, every annual holiday – walk a part.
+After an interruption, pilgrims continue their walk where it ended the last time.
+For the journey to the starting points and for the return journey from the end point, public transport is usually used.

-- Guardian statues standing left and right at the gate of a Buddhist temple, protecting the temple from evil.
+- Guardian statues standing to the left and right of the gate of a Buddhist temple, protecting the temple from evil.

 - niōmon 仁王門